iva2k/pi-base/pi_base/README.md

 ### Install the App on RPI

 Login either in RPi console or via SSH as [ssh://pi@RPI.local](ssh://pi@RPI.local).
-If you entered a different hostname in the Raspberry Pi Imager, use that hostname.
+If you entered a different hostname and/or userbname in the Raspberry Pi Imager, use that hostname.

 Run `/home/pi/pi-base/build/<site_id>/<project>/install.sh` (site_id is the short name of the Deployment Site it is built for by `pi_base/make.py`).
 It may take some time to download and install all the packages on the first run.
 Subsequent runs (e.g. while developing) will be faster.